(edited)

 The best creative dashboard design inspiration comes from right where you’d expect – your users.
 Intuitive UIs take their users into account first and foremost.

-After all, they’re the ones actually engaging with what you’ve made.
+After all, they’re the ones engaging with what you’ve made.
 Here are a few methods to connect your design with your customers:

 • Look Outward for Inspiration: Take a look at successful effective dashboard designs from other companies – especially your competition.
 See what people are saying about the designs.
 Identify what works best.
 And connect those ideas with your own designs.